Admag

 Admags or ad mags (short for Advertising magazines) were an early alternative to the commercial break in the 1950s and 1960s, broadcast on the new commercial network ITV in the United Kingdom.
 Beginning as a result of the Television Act 1954, and designed mainly to provide advertising space for smaller companies which couldn't afford slots during regular ad breaks, admags became popular in their own right.
 Each had a loose story format, much like a soap opera, with each episode featuring a collection of commercially available products.

 Programming

 Jim's Inn

-The most popular admag was Jim's Inn, a soap opera starring Jimmy and Maggie Hanley.
+Jim's Inn has been one of the most popular admags; being a soap opera starring Jimmy and Maggie Hanley.
+The show integrated products into well-written storylines.

 By 1957, Jim's Inn had become so popular that Associated-Rediffusion claimed that it was now rivalling the popularity of long-established programmes on the BBC, such as The Archers.
-It ran for 300 editions, and after the ban on admags in 1963, the couple appeared running 'Jim's Stores' in a series of adverts for Daz washing powder.
+Jim's Inn ran for 300 editions and, after the ban on admags in 1963, the couple appeared running "Jim's Stores" in similar advertisements for Daz washing powder.